At On Course there are three different rates for boarding. The rates vary depending on the location of the stalls.

 Keeping the Barn Clean: Please sweep your grooming area before riding.
 The blanket rack on the door should be used for current clothing and boots.
 Please don’t overload the door.
 Blankets can be stored upstairs during the off season.
 Please keep your area of the tack room clean, and use the garbage/recycling bins near the office.

 Shoeing: Please let me know when your farrier is coming.
-If you are using Chris, please schedule an appointment with him or use the upper left hand corner on the white board outside my office.
-Checks for Chris may be left in the mailbox on the office door.
+If you are using Chris, please schedule an appointment with him.
+All outside Farriers need to sign a “release for the professional” and provide a current Certificate of Insurance with On Course Riding Academy as the certificate holder.

 IM shots must be given by Katie or the owner of the horse, except in the event of an emergency.

 Board: Board is due by the first of the month.
-Board paid after the 7th of the month will have a $25 late fee. change to the 5th of the month.
+Board paid after the 5th of the month will have a $25 late fee.

 Boarders riding another boarder’s horse: please contact Katie to fill out the proper paperwork.